luardo/devicedetector/README.md

 ## MySQL

-showing all campaigns of advertiser #100 that have more than 50 ads
+Showing all campaigns of advertiser #100 that have more than 50 ads

 ````
 SELECT  title, text, image, sponsoredBy, trackingUrl , count(_)